mariesajan/community-events/README.md

 3. Do the setup as mentioned in [Drywall README](https://github.com/jedireza/drywall)

+4. Go to mongolab.com and create the database ``comevents``

-4. Make sure to create database ``comevents`` in mongolab and enter the mongodb url in ``config.js``.
+5. Make sure to create database ``comevents`` in mongolab and enter the mongodb url in ``config.js``.
 To work the Email functionality, give email credentials in the ``config.js``.
 Also, connect to the mongolab before executing the commands in mongo shell.

-3. Replace with the repository files.
+6. Replace with the repository files.

-4. Install grunt CLI and dependencies.
+7. Install grunt CLI and dependencies.

     ```
     //To install grunt CLI globally.